If you are not redirected within 30 seconds, please click here to continue.

-For first time homebuyers, comparing and choosing a mortgage is a major financial decision.
+For first-time homebuyers, comparing and choosing a mortgage is a major financial decision.
 It should involve thorough research.
 Picking a mortgage requires you to assess your financial situation and your ability to handle the monthly payments.

 Having a mortgage allows you to buy and use the property, without paying the full amount upfront.
-In exchange, you are required to pay regular mortgage payments with interest.
+In exchange, you are required to make regular mortgage payments with interest.
 The more of your mortgage you pay off, the more equity you secure in the property.

 Mortgage contracts include a specified interest rate, payment amount, term and amortization, among other things.
 The length of time over which you repay a mortgage is called the amortization period.
 The most common amortization period in Canada is 25 years.

 To be eligible to apply for most standard mortgages, you must have:

 Before starting your mortgage hunt, it is important to calculate the loan amount you will be eligible for.
 The amount of mortgage you can afford depends on your income, monthly obligations and down payment.
 Using a Mortgage Affordability Calculator can help you determine this amount.